 The Association has established trust funds with Apex Foundation for the purpose of investment of Trust monies.
+The investments are held at market valuation, based on Apex Foundation Limited un-audited financial statements prepared for the year ended 30 June 2023.
 Gains and losses to the investment balances are recorded in the statement of profit or loss and other comprehensive income.